teiniker/teiniker-lectures-embedded-cicd/build-process/docker/docker-container/docker-cxx/README.md

-# Create a Docker Image
+# Building a Docker Image

 In this example we build a Docker image that compiles and runs a C++ program using CMake.
 All necessary steps are specified in the Dockerfile.